 Saint Ambrosius (ca. 340-397) is credited with founding three or four churches in Milan in the late fourth century.
 The Basilica Martyrum (now the Sant’Ambrogio) was one of them, the Basilica Virginum (now the San Simpliciano) another.
 The third church was the Basilica Apostolorum, or the Basilica of the Apostles.
 This church is now known as the San Nazaro in Brolo or the San Nazaro Maggiore.
 It is located in a piazza on the Corso di Porta Romana, which was the road from Milan to Rome in Late Antiquity.

 Tradition dictates that the San Nazaro was built by Saint Ambrosius between 382 and 386.
 It was called the Basilica of the Apostles because it held and still holds the alleged remains of the apostles Andrew, John and Thomas.
 As with all of the churches attributed to Saint Ambrosius, the San Nazaro was built outside the city walls.
 It was located on the grounds of an old cemetery, and cemeteries are excellent places for digging up new martyrs.
-In the last years of his life, Saint Ambrosius discovered the bodies of the rather obscure Saints Nazarius and Celsus here, had them exhumed and then brought to the Basilica of the Apostles where they were laid to rest.
-The church was later renamed San Nazaro, in honour of Nazarius, of whom nothing is known and who may not have existed at all.
+In the last years of his life, Saint Ambrosius discovered the bodies of the rather obscure Saints Nazarius and Celsus here, had them exhumed and then ordered them to be brought to the Basilica of the Apostles where they were laid to rest.
+The church was later renamed the San Nazaro, in honour of Nazarius, of whom nothing is known and who may not have existed at all.

 The church was renovated and modified on multiple occasions after its completion.
 It was badly damaged by a fire in 1075 and was subsequently rebuilt using much of the original building materials.
 As with the San Lorenzo Maggiore further to the west, it is worth the effort to walk around the church to admire the chapels, apses, dome and campanile (see the image above).
 The best place to observe the whole structure is probably the small public park behind the church, next to the so-called Ca’ Grande, the city’s first major hospital and now part of the University of Milan.